-The 6530 although having many features and functions allowing in depth control of the measurement process, has been designed for ease of use.
-The Auto ranging and Auto reverse functions are enabled by default and are the best choice in most applications.
-This section outlines the basic measurement procedure using this mode of operation.
-The advanced measurement options and features are all outlined in remaining sections of this manual.
+The 6540 although having many features and functions allowing in depth control of the measurement process, has been designed for ease of use.
+The auto-ranging and auto-reverse functions are exclusively used in Bridge Mode and are the best choice in most Direct Mode applications.
+This section outlines the basic measurement procedure using Direct Mode of operation.